TDycores-Project/tdycore-qa/running_in_cloud.rst

    b.
 Install simulators

    c.
-Clone qa-test directory you created previously with the configuration file, options file, and input decks
+Clone the directory created for the test with the configuration file, options file, and input decks.

    d.
 Move back to the home directory and purge python2.7 and install python3